Honors Program in Political Science

 Students should apply for admission to the program during the winter or spring quarter of their junior year.
 To be eligible for the honors program, a student must be a political science major and have earned at least a 3.2 grade point average overall and a 3.5 GPA in their political science coursework.

-- PSU and other college transcripts
+- PSU and other college transcripts (unofficial transcripts will suffice).

 - Letters of recommendation from two PSU political science faculty